section-engineering-education/engineering-education/content/articles/multi-class-image-classifier-using-deep-autoviml/index.md

 ---
 Image classification categorizes input images into their respective labels or categories.
 Most image classifications usually have only two classes for example `cat` and `dog`.
 <!--more-->
-In multi-class, we have three or more classes such as `lion`, `cheetah`, `leopard`, and `tiger`.
+In a multi-class, we have three or more classes such as `lion`, `cheetah`, `leopard`, and `tiger`.
 Multi-class image classification categorizes an input image into one of the three or more classes.

-When doing multi-class classification, the predicted image belongs to only one class.
+When doing a multi-class classification, the predicted image belongs to only one class.
 An image can not belong to more than one class at the same time.

 We will use the `Deep AutoViML` library in building the model.
-Deep Autoviml is an Automated machine learning (AutoML) library that builds neural networks using [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/).
+Deep AutoViML is an Automated Machine Learning (AutoML) library that builds neural networks using [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/).

 In this tutorial, we will use Deep AutoViML to build a model that classifies images of hands playing the rock-paper-scissors game.
 The images have three classes: `rock`, `paper` and `scissors`.